mbod/comm2100_S24/syllabus.md

 * Two small group mini projects (40%)
-  * These projects will give you a chance gain hands-on experience using two of the Communication research methods we will coverin the lectures and readings.
+  * These projects will give you a chance gain hands-on experience using two of the Communication research methods we will cover in the lectures and readings.
     1. Content Analysis (20%)
     2. Survey measure and analysis (20%)
   * More details will be provided as the course progresses.